-My approach to psychotherapy combines four main treatment options depending on your needs and goals: psychoanalysis, psychodynamic psychotherapy, cognitive behavioural therapy (CBT), and solution focused counselling.
+My approach to psychotherapy combines four main treatment options depending on your needs and goals: psychoanalytic psychotherapy, brief psychodynamic psychotherapy, cognitive behavioural therapy (CBT), and solution focused counselling.
 When we meet and begin to understand what your needs are, we will work together to determine the best treatment plan for you.

 Some of the issues I am experienced working with include:

 Substance abuse & addictions

 Family conflict & dysfunction